top of page

 Are you a licensed mental health professional?

-No. Though my services can be experienced as therapeutic, I'm not a licensed clinician.
-One of the benefits for you, is that I'm not bound by location and provide care for people around the globe.
-I'm certified to practice as a somatic practitioner with extensive training in mental health and trauma.
+I'm certified to practice as a somatic practitioner and trauma specialist with extensive training in mental health.
 Though I'm not licensed in any of the traditional mental health modalities, I'm still required yearly to continue education to keep my certifications up to date.

 I also often work in tandem with therapists, counselors, social workers, etc. who may not have the training themselves, but desire their clients to experience the benefits of a body-based approach and trauma centered care.